MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: Related Work

-{\bf Clustering methods.} Clustering-based SSL methods are based on the idea of assigning cluster labels to the learned representations in an unsupervised manner with some regularization like maintaining uniformity of these cluster labels.
-DeepCluster \cite{caron2018deep} method iteratively groups the features from the encoder using the standard {\it k}-means clustering and then uses them as an assignment for the supervision to update the weights of the encoder at the next iterations.
-SwAV \cite{caron2020unsupervised} and DINO\cite{caron2021emerging} are other notable clustering-based SSL methods that combine contrastive learning and clustering by clustering the data while requiring the same cluster assignment for different views of the same image.
+{\bf {Clustering} methods.} Clustering-based SSL methods are based on the idea of assigning cluster labels to the learned representations in an unsupervised manner with some regularization, such as maintaining uniformity of these cluster labels.
+The DeepCluster~\cite{caron2018deep} method iteratively groups the features from the encoder using the standard {\it k}-means clustering and then uses them as an assignment for the supervision to update the weights of the encoder at the next iterations.
+SwAV~\cite{caron2020unsupervised} and DINO~\cite{caron2021emerging} are other notable clustering-based SSL methods that combine contrastive learning and clustering by clustering the data while requiring the same cluster assignment for different views of the same~image.

-{\bf Distillation methods.} Distillation-based SSL methods like BYOL \cite{grill2020bootstrap}, SimSiam \cite{chen2021exploring} and others use the teacher-student type of training, where the student network is trained with the gradient descent, while the teacher network is not updated with gradient descent, but rather with an exponential moving average update or other methods.
-Such a design is used to avoid collapse.
+{\bf {Distillation} methods.} Distillation-based SSL methods like BYOL~\cite{grill2020bootstrap}, SimSiam~\cite{chen2021exploring}, and others use the teacher--student type of training, where the student network is trained with the gradient descent, while the teacher network is not updated with gradient descent, but~rather with an exponential moving-average update or other method.
+Such a design is used to avoid~collapse.

-{\bf Collapse preventing methods.} Similar to distillation, collapse-preventing methods try to prevent the collapse by the usage of special regularization of embeddings.
-Barlow Twins \cite{zbontar2021barlow} method aims at making the covariance matrix of the embeddings to be an identity matrix.
-It means that each dimension of the embeddings should be decorrelated with all other dimensions.
-Additionally, the minimum variance of embedding per each dimension in the batch is constrained.
-VICReg \cite{bardes2021vicreg} method extends the Barlow Twins \cite{zbontar2021barlow} approach by imposing an additional constraint on the distance between the embeddings with and without augmentations.
+{\bf {Collapse}- preventing methods.} Similar to distillation, collapse-preventing methods try to prevent the collapse by the usage special regularization of embeddings.
+The Barlow Twins~\cite{zbontar2021barlow} method aims to make the covariance matrix of the embeddings to be an identity matrix.
+This means that each dimension of the embeddings should be decorrelated with all other dimensions.
+Additionally, the~minimum variance of embedding per each dimension in the batch is constrained.
+The VICReg~\cite{bardes2021vicreg} method extends the Barlow Twins~\cite{zbontar2021barlow} approach by imposing an additional constraint on the distance between the embeddings with and without~augmentations.